Sending a Request and Getting a Response from a Web Site

 icon to stop the process.

-- Optionally, push your application to the cloud.
+- Optionally, push your application to TIBCO Cloud Integration.
 For details on how to do this see the topic "Pushing an Application to the Cloud".
 Before you can do that, you must replace the action field with the actual endpoint URL, action="https://integration.cloud.tibcoapps.com/ufa2wteninl6lqj7d2w5slpfqdmahmgm/ListeningHTTPConnection/listeninghttpconnection".
 Be sure to append the HTTP connector name (listeninghttpconnection) at the end of the endpoint.

 Understanding the Configuration